Flux-Audio/fft_freeze/README.md

 apply positive or negative modulation to the freeze knob, and adjust the response time of the envelope (both attack and release) with the time knob.

+FFT_FREEZE has various different modes of operation.
+They are explained below.

 For the nerds reading this, the spectral analysis is performed with a Fast-Furier-Transform (Bjarke, if you're reading this, hello).
 With 75% overlap 4096-sample chunks, so an effective latency of 1024 samples.
 Each chunk is windowed